-2. Because subsection (a) applies not only to a certificate of title, but also to or any "other record required or authorized by this act," it ensures that a security interest noted in an application for a certificate of title delivered to the office pursuant to Section 6 or 14 is perfected despite any error in the certificate or in the application.
-This is consistent with the approach taken in Uniform Commercial Code Article 9 to filed financing statements.
-A filed financing statement is effective to perfected even if it contains minor errors that are not seriously misleading.
+Collectively, these rules ensure that a security interest noted in an application for a certificate of title delivered to the office pursuant to Section 6 or 14 is perfected despite any error in the certificate.
+To determine whether the security interest is perfected if the application has an error or omission, one must refer to the rules of Article 9 regarding the efficacy of financing statements.
+See Uniform Commercial Code Sections 9-506, 9-516, 9-520.

+For example, a filed financing statement is effective to perfected even if it contains a minor error that is not seriously misleading.
 See Uniform Commercial Code Section 9-506.
 For this purpose, a failure to describe some collateral would be seriously misleading as to omitted collateral.
-An error in the debtor's name could also be seriously misleading because searches are based on the debtor's name and an error in that name may cause the filed financing statement not to be disclosed.
+An error in the debtor's name on a financing statement could also be seriously misleading because searches are based on the debtor's name and an error in that name may cause the filed financing statement not to be disclosed.
 However, an error in the secured party's name or address cannot be seriously misleading.
 Section 9-506 cmt.
 2.

-The same principles apply under this act.
-An error in the secured party's name or address imposes no burden on someone seeking to identify who has an ownership interest or security in a titled vessel.
+The same rule applies under this act.
+Thus, an error in the secured party's name or address imposes no burden on someone seeking to identify who has an ownership interest or security in a titled vessel.
 As a result, such an error does not render the security interest unperfected.
 See In re Farley, 387 B.R.
 751 (Bankr.
 S.D.
 Ohio 2008) (using abbreviated name for secured parties on certificates of title was not seriously misleading and did not render security interests unperfected).
-The same is true with respect to an error in the name of the owner of record.
-See In re Laursen, 391 B.R.
-47 (Bankr.
-D. Id.
-2008) (typographical error in debtor's first name on certificate of title for vehicle did not render security interest unperfected because certificates of title are indexed by vehicle identification number, not by name).